 - Kyphosis (humpback) may force the lower back to compensate for imbalance created by a curve occurring at higher level.

-- Vitamin-D Deficiency in children can cause rickets, which results in a lumbar lordosis.
+- Vitamin-D deficiency in children can cause rickets, which results in a lumbar lordosis.

 - Spondylolisthesis, a spinal condition in which one of the lower vertebras slips forward onto the bone below.

-- Discitis, inflammation of the vertebral discs.
+- Discitis, which is the inflammation of the vertebral discs.

-- Osteoporosis or decrease in bone density.
+- Osteoporosis, or decrease in bone density.

-- Achondroplasia, disease involving the cartilage.
+- Achondroplasia, a disease involving the cartilage.

-Causes of hypolordosis are:
+Causes of Hypolordosis are:

-- Sitting with a bad posture
+- Sitting with a bad posture.

-- Trauma, more commonly w whiplash injury
+- Trauma, more commonly with whiplash injury.

-- Congenital (acquired at birth)
+- Congenital (acquired at birth).